-Few places to see Santa in New York City compare with Macy's Santaland.
-It's a magical experience for tourists and natives, so why not take your kids for the holidays?
+There are few places to see Santa in New York City that compare with Macy's Santaland.
+It's a magical experience for tourists and natives each Christmas season.

 Don't forget to sign up for our FREE newsletters to get posts like this delivered to your inbox.

 Kids will love the train display, holiday lights, and other decorations that adorn the Santaland trail.
 Photo by Rose Gordon Sala

 Macy's Santaland Basics

 Macy's Santaland is located on the eighth floor of the flagship store in Herald Square, on 34th Street between Broadway and Seventh Avenue.
 Santa flies in at the tail end of Macy's Thanksgiving Day Parade and officially starts taking requests on Black Friday.
 He'll hold court through Christmas Eve.

 Here's how it works: All visitors must make a reservation to schedule their visit with Macy's Santa.
 Reservations are FREE, and can be made starting Sunday, November 18, 2018 by logging on to macys.com/santaland to select a time.
 Each family is allowed only one reservation per season, and reservations can be booked anywhere from 30 minutes to five days ahead of time—so if you're hoping for a Christmas Eve reservation, you'll have to wait to book it.
 Pro tip: Macy's releases a new day of reservations each morning at 6am.

 If you want to risk it, you can make an on-the-spot reservation at in-store kiosks, but it's based on availability, so you might end up waiting a long time.
 Starting November 18, you'll also be able to make reservations by calling the holiday hotline at (212) 494-4495.